UNIT-Electronics/DualMCU-ONE/README.md

 The **UNIT DualMCU-ONE** is a highly versatile development board that integrates the power of two microcontrollers: the ESP32 and the RP2040.
 Designed for advanced IoT, robotics, and industrial applications, it provides enhanced connectivity, robust power management, and full compatibility with Arduino UNO shields.

-> ✅ **Arduino Uno Compatibility:**
-> The DualMCU-ONE is fully compatible with Arduino Uno shields.
-> Its female headers follow the same pin distribution as the Uno, making it easy to migrate existing projects or reuse accessories.
-> This makes it a perfect choice whether you're just starting out or already experienced with Arduino.

 > ⚠️ **Important Note:**
 > The DualMCU-ONE operates with **3.3V logic levels** instead of the Arduino Uno’s typical 5V.
 > Make sure any shield or peripheral connected is compatible with 3.3V logic to avoid potential damage.